Author: Oleksandr Maksymenko (5 years as FPA-Certified Nutritionist, MS in Sports Dietetics)

 Best Creatine - Transparent Labs Creatine HMB

 If you’re looking to start taking creatine, you may be wondering which supplement to take.
-If you’re looking for a high-quality, deluxe form of creatine, we recommend Transparent Labs’ Creatine HMB.
+If you’re looking for a high-quality, deluxe form of creatine, we recommend Transparent Labs’ Creatine HMB

 With 5g of creatine monohydrate per serving, you can be sure you’re getting an optimal dose in each scoop.
 If you’re new to creatine supplementation, taking this dose every day should fully saturate your muscles within 2-4 weeks.
 At this point you can continue taking the same dose to ensure your creatine stores remain fully saturated.

-This product is unique because it contains several additional ingredients on top of creatine.
-One of which is HMB, which doesn’t appear to add much value to the supplement because of its negligible effects.
 However, the inclusion of Vitamin D will likely have a solid impact on your training and overall health as it has been shown to improve muscular strength, bone health, and disease prevention.
 Each serving of Creatine HMB has 63% of your daily recommended Vitamin D.

 While most creatine supplements only come in unflavored varieties, Transparent Labs stands out from the rest by offering this creatine in 11 flavors!
 Like all of Transparent Labs products, it’s also made with 100% natural ingredients.

 Overall, this is a more deluxe creatine supplement than most others on the market.
 The price reflects this, being around $1.50 per serving.
 While you can certainly find cheaper options, you’ll be hard-pressed to find a higher quality supplement.
-Although HMB likely won’t have a major impact, the inclusion of Vitamin D and the different flavor options still give this product great value for the money.

 FAQ